Journal

 A cooking zone with an AGA, Miele hob and oven, sitting close to the preparation area with Miele Mastercool fridge and pull out larder cabinet.
 A washing up area with butler’s sink, integrated dishwasher and hidden waste bins.
 A breakfast cabinet, with space for a toaster, kettle, tea, coffee and bread bin.
 Finally an illuminated glass fronted cabinet to house glassware, incorporating a pull-out shelf for the preparation of drinks.

-To ground this Georgian country house kitchen design, and to create atmosphere and natural texture, an impressive feature European walnut island sits perfectly central in this new square space.
+To ground this Georgian country house kitchen design, and to create atmosphere and natural texture, an impressive feature European walnut kitchen island sits perfectly central in this new square space.
 Our skilled workshop team hand selected each piece of walnut to ensure that the grain matched perfectly along the front of the drawers.
 The warmth of its colour gives layers of interest to the infinitely calm colour palette.
 This calming room is now enhanced through the use of natural materials; the walnut will age, soften and a patination will form over time.

 Many of us now accept that creating a calming atmosphere in our homes is beneficial to our health and our overall well-being.
 Our home is a place where we rest and re-charge, it is our own personal sanctuary, but can often feel more chaotic than calm.
-Creating a calm space is very personal, and what may seem calm to one person, may be entirely different for the next.
+Creating a calm kitchen space is very personal, and what may seem calm to one person, may be entirely different for the next.
 However, colour shades found in nature have been proven to have a positive calming affect.

 The colour green symbolises nature.
 When used in interiors it can create calm and harmony, whilst allowing us to feel refreshed.
 The particular use of beige toned greens are known to be the most stress reducing, while natural light helps support productivity and our mood.
 Little Greene’s beige toned ‘Portland Stone’ is used in the main kitchen cabinetry, the tone of which works perfectly against the limestone ashlar masonry of the Grade II building itself.